-Photoshop Editor Anthony Cinquepalmi is a sophomore English (Creative Writing) major in Barrett, the Honors College at ASU.
+Anthony Cinquepalmi is the photoshop editor for Issue 6.
+He is a sophomore English (Creative Writing) major in Barrett, the Honors College at ASU.
 His poetry was published in last spring's edition of Lux Literary Magazine.
 His experience with photography spans over the past five years and includes repeated study in High School as well as current study with ASU's Photo department.
 He has worked with azTeen magazine as a photographer, and recently, his work was chosen to be exhibited at ASU's downtown campus in an Honor's Collage artist showcase.

-Blogger Ashley Brand is a Creative Writing major and Film & Media Studies minor in her Junior year at Arizona State University.
+Ashley Brand is a blogger for Issue 6.
+She is a Creative Writing major and Film & Media Studies minor in her Junior year at Arizona State University.
 She has been published in the online literary magazine Riverbabble and in What The Thunder Said.
 In the future, Ashley aspires to graduate from ASU and write screenplays.

-Poetry Editor Brandy Winchester is a senior at Arizona State University.
+Brandy Winchester is the poetry editor for Issue 6 and the art editor for Issue 7.
+She is a senior at Arizona State University.
 She plans on graduating in May of 2011 with a Bachelor in English Literature, and a minor in Anthropology.
 After her graduation she would like to attend a law school in Arizona.
 Her long term career goals consist of graduating from law school to then go onto practicing in family law; specializing in divorce cases.
 This is her first intern position and she looks forwards to the experience.

-Content Coordinator Carrie Grant is a junior at ASU pursuing concurrent degrees in English Literature and Sociology.
+Carrie Grant is a blogger for Issue 5 and the content coordinator for Issue 6.
+She is a junior at ASU pursuing concurrent degrees in English Literature and Sociology.
 She is currently the editor in chief of The Barrett Chronicle, a student-run magazine for the Honors College.
 Carrie also works on ASU's Tempe campus for the Success Coaching Center, where she helps students confront college challenges, and for the Writing Center, where she is a tutor.
 This is Carrie's second semester as a Superstition Review intern, and she is excited to continue to develop skills that will help her pursue a career in magazine or book publishing upon graduation.

-Nonfiction Editor Chris Schmidt has worked for two semesters with Superstition Review.
+Chris Schmidt is the nonficiton editor for both Issue 5 and Issue 6.
 She will complete her Bachelor of Arts degree in Literature, Writing & Film in December of this year, and then plans to apply for graduate school to focus on liberal studies with an emphasis in creative nonfiction.
 She is co-founder and managing director of scribes @ ASU, a creative writing club at Arizona State University, as well as a contributing writer for an online publisher.
 Currently, she is working on a collection of personal essays, and gaining a better working knowledge of social/networking media, including blogging.

-Nonfiction Editor Katie McCoach is in her senior year at Arizona State University majoring in Communications and Creative Writing with a focus in Fiction.
+Katie McCoach is the nonfiction editor for Issue 6.
+She is in her senior year at Arizona State University majoring in Communications and Creative Writing with a focus in Fiction.
 She recently spent a year writing news articles for a women's health website, AskMyOBGYN.com, had a non-fiction piece published in the April '10 Issue of Kalliope - an online publication at Arizona State University-, and currently writes for a volunteer newsletter at her part-time job in short sales.
 Katie hopes to move to L.A. after graduation, write a collection of short stories called Living by Butterflies, and begin writing her grandmothers biography.
 This is Katie's first semester with Superstition Review.

-Interview Editor Kimberly Singleton is in her junior year at ASU as well as a student of Barrett, the Honors College at ASU's West campus.
+Kimberly Singleton is the nonfiction editor for Issue 5 and the interview coordinator for Issue 6.
+She is in her junior year at ASU as well as a student of Barrett, the Honors College at ASU's West campus.
 After completing her undergraduate studies in English and Public Relations, Kimberly would like to attend graduate school for an interdisciplinary emphasis in English studies, encompassing Philosophy, Rhetoric, and Literature.
 This past June, Kimberly had an opportunity to present a paper that exemplified her interests in this interdisciplinary approach at Duquesne University's Communication Ethics Conference.
 Kimberly currently tutors at the ASU West Writing Center and is the assistant to the editor for an academic book series through Purdue Press.
-This is Kimberly's second internships with Superstition Review.

-Advertising Coordinator Kylie Powell is currently a junior at Arizona State University where she is studying Literature, Writing, and Film.
+Kylie Powell is the advertising coordinator for Issue 6.
+She is currently a junior at Arizona State University where she is studying Literature, Writing, and Film.
 This is her first semester working with Superstition Review.
 She is an active employee through ASU's campus recreation department where she helps with advertising and also does writing for their monthly newsletter.
 Kylie someday hopes to be a film critic and fiction writer.

-Content Coordinator Madeline Beach is currently completing her final semester hours to earn the designation of a Bachelor of Arts in English Literature.
+Madeline Beach is the solicitation coordinator for Issue 5 and content coordinator for Issue 6.
+She is currently completing her final semester hours to earn the designation of a Bachelor of Arts in English Literature.
 At this time, Madeline is professionally working as a technical writer and enjoys seeing the worlds of technology and literacy work together in tandem, in both professional and academic settings.
-This is Madeline's second semester with Superstition Review as she enjoys being closely involved with the ever-growing revolution of online publishing.
+She enjoys being closely involved with the ever-growing revolution of online publishing.

-Interview Editor Maria Holguin is in her fourth year at ASU studying English literature and minoring in Transborder Chicano/a & Latina/o Studies.
+Maria Holguin is the interview editor for Issue 6.
+She is in her fourth year at ASU studying English literature and minoring in Transborder Chicano/a & Latina/o Studies.
 Along with writing, she enjoys reading memoirs, nonfiction and Chicano literature.
 Upon graduation, she hopes to pursue a career writing documentary articles for magazines.
 This is her first semester with Superstition Review.

-Fiction Editor Maria Isabel Alvarez is an English Literature senior with a passion for the craft of creative writing.
+Maria Isabel Alvarez is the fiction editor for Issue 6.
+She is an English Literature senior with a passion for the craft of creative writing.
 She has worked previously at an editorial internship at a local magazine, which granted her the opportunity to write three feature-length articles for three separate publications.
 She aspires to attend NYU's Creative Writing program post-graduation in order to pursue creative writing in conjunction with English literature.
-She looks forward to working with fellow writers at Superstition Review.

-Reading Coordinator Mary Richardson is a sophomore at Arizona Student University and is a student of the Barrett Honors College.
+Mary Richardson is the reading coordinator for Issue 6.
+She is a sophomore at Arizona Student University and is a student of the Barrett Honors College.
 She is pursuing a concurrent major in English Literature and European History.
 She is also a Fiction Reviewer for ASU's Lux Literary Magazine.
 Her career aspirations are to work in editing/publishing or to be a professor.
 She greatly looks forward to learning more about the literary and academic fields.

-Art Editor Rebecca Glenn is a senior at ASU, majoring in English Literature.
+Rebecca Glenn is the art editor for Issue 6.
+She is a senior at ASU, majoring in English Literature.
 She is looking forward to the challenge of contributing to the publishing process at Superstition Review.
 Her experiences in upper-division class work have inspired and encouraged her to consider a career in publishing.
 She is thrilled to have an opportunity to experience the field first-hand through Superstition Review.

-Fiction Editor Sarah Stevenson is in her senior year at Arizona State University majoring in Creative Writing.
+Sarah Stevenson is the fiction editor for Issue 6.
+She is in her senior year at Arizona State University majoring in Creative Writing.
 She is currently working on her Honor's Thesis Project, writing and illustrating a children's book.
 This is Sarah's first semester at Superstition Review.